pnp/cli-microsoft365/docs/docs/cmd/spo/eventreceiver/eventreceiver-remove.md

 # spo eventreceiver remove

-Gets a specific event receiver attached to the web, site or list (if any of the list options are filled in) by receiver name of id and removes this one.
+Removes event receivers for the specified web, site, or list.

 ## Usage